interorbital/opengl-container-setup/README.md

 Powered by [distrobox](https://github.com/89luca89/distrobox)

+From the Distrobox README: "Distrobox uses podman or docker to create containers using the Linux distribution of your choice.
+The created container will be tightly integrated with the host, allowing sharing of the HOME directory of the user, external storage, external USB devices and graphical apps (X11/Wayland), and audio."

 The included scripts here don't do that much and there are definitely better ways of automating the process.
 However, they are bundled in as a (hopefully helpful) reference to my future self.

 ## Why this may be exactly what you're looking for